gwusec/2022-USENIX-Password-Managers/Readme.md

 read.csv("data_cleaned.csv",header=TRUE,sep=";",stringsAsFactors=TRUE,check.names = FALSE)
 ```

-For reference a tab-separated version of the data file is provided as well.
+For reference (and convenience) a tab-separated version of the data file is provided as well.
 The file `data_field_labels.xlsx` can be used as reference for the data column labels in the data file.

 ## The Analysis Script for the Quantitative Analyses